gaultier/blog/advent_of_code_5.md

 `let*` is used to define local bindings which are only visible in this function.
+It evaluates each binding in order which means we can define `diff` in terms of `a` and `b` (contrary to `let`).

 We could have done without it but it makes the function more readable.

 The only hurdle is not caring
 about the sign of the difference: if the difference is `32` or `-32`, it is the same.
-We could use `abs` but I (arbitrarily) chose to implement it without branches, by comparing the squared values (which swallows the signs).
+We could compare the absolute value, but I (arbitrarily) chose to implement it without branches, by comparing the squared values (which swallows the signs).

 <hr>

 Now let's work on the central problem: how to remove characters in a list, in a functional, immutable way?

-The idea is to write a recursive function taking two arguments: an accumulator, which will be eventually the end result, and the input list, from which we gradually remove items until it is empty.
+The idea is to write a recursive function taking two arguments: an accumulator (let's call it `acc` from now on), which will be eventually the end result, and the input list (`input`), from which we gradually remove items until it is empty.
 We can view the first list as the work we have done, and the second list as the work to do.